-If you've ever made a purchase online, be it to buy a complete series DVD box set of your favorite TV show or a pair of jeans, or to log-in to your online banking site to pay bills or to look for confirmation on your upcoming eye appointment; then you more than likely are already aware that any website that deals with personal financial information will be and should be encrypted.
+If you've ever made a purchase online, be it to buy a complete series DVD box set of your favorite TV show or a pair of jeans, or to log-in to your online banking site to pay bills or to look for confirmation on your upcoming home inspection; then you more than likely are already aware that any website that deals with personal financial information will be and should be encrypted.

 Online encryption tools (what is encryption?)- are used by any legitimate website where you enter your private financial information such as a credit card number or your bank account.
 Banks in particular want you to feel safe when using their website and they do that by letting you know that they have stringent security measures in place on their website to ensure that your protection is met and that all of your private and personal information, financial or otherwise, is kept exactly that, private.